SpocWiki/_public/Contributing.md

 If you find a security vulnerability, do NOT open an issue.
 Email 10584012+SpocWeb@users.noreply.github.com instead.
 In order to determine whether you are dealing with a security issue, ask yourself these two questions:
- * Can I access something that's obvously not for public, or something I shouldn't have access to?
+ * Can I access something that's obviously not for public, or something I shouldn't have access to?
  * Can I disable something for other people?

  If the answer to either of those two questions are "yes", then you're probably dealing with a security issue.